-Miss Bates loved this moment in the romance novel: the heroine awakening the hero with a tap on the shoulder.
+Miss Bates loved this moment: the heroine awakening the hero with a tap on the shoulder.
 It echoes and reverses Sleeping Beauty.
 Like most Neels heroes, Ivo is a cypher: neither reader nor heroine can read him.
 His actions and words remain a mystery.
-The only thing we the readers have to go on is the trust we have in the HEA.
+The only thing we have to go on is the trust we have in the HEA.
 It must hold us steady while the sleeping hero’s heart remains out of the heroine’s reach.

-Ivo invites Julia to return to Holland with him, to his family home where his sister and father live, as does Miss Marcia Jason, an evil other-woman figure to rival the nastiest of them.
-Marcia is delicate and tiny to Julia’s voluptuous figure.
-She’s cerebral to Julia’s love for shopping, food, and sentimental films (lovely scene where Ivo takes Julia to see The Sound of Music).
-There seems to be some understanding between Marcia and Ivo and it’s compounded by the realization that Ivo feels responsible for Marcia’s illness.
-He asked Julia to return to Holland with him as the nurse who’ll care for Marcia while overseeing her rehabilitation from polio.
+Ivo invites Julia to return to Holland with him, to his family home where his sister and father live, as does Marcia Jason, an evil other-woman figure to rival the nastiest of them.
+Marcia is delicate and tiny to Julia’s voluptuousness.
+She’s cerebral to Julia’s love for shopping, food, and sentimental films (lovely scene where Ivo takes Julia to see The Sound of Music!).
+There seems to be an understanding between Marcia and Ivo and it’s compounded by the realization that Ivo feels responsible for Marcia’s illness.
+He asked Julia to return to Holland with him as the nurse who’ll care for Marcia while overseeing her rehabilitation.
 Throughout the romance, Marcia is supercilious and treats Julia like a servant.
 Julia bears all with patience, but isn’t a rug under Marcia’s feet.
 She tolerates her in every way, except one: she will not allow Ivo to marry a woman who doesn’t love him.